nishanthcr7777/AxoHub-cardo/README.md

 If you believe the future of Cardano is developer-first,
 **you’re already part of the mission.**

+The platform is not publicly hosted yet due to the technical complexity involved in the current setup AxoHub can be run locally using docker or  manual Hydra setup,
+and the open-source repository contains everything required to deploy independently.

 **Built with ❤️ by the AxoHub Team**